This post is sponsored by BabbleBoxx.com on behalf of Erie Insurance.

-Only go to houses you trust.
+If you are taking your little ones outside your home for Halloween, only go to houses you trust.
 The best rule is that if you don’t know the person that lives there, or have friends or family in the neighborhood who know the area, you probably shouldn’t be knocking on their door.
 We all know kids love to fill their Halloween buckets and this may limit that.
 You can certainly supplement your trick-or-treat experience by visiting neighborhood businesses or by having fun festivities and trick-or-treat stations around your own home.

 Older kids don’t want to trick-or-treat with their parents, but it’s a good idea to never let your kids go trick-or-treating alone, no matter their ages.
 Even for kids that know the neighborhood like the back of their hand, the buddy system is super important.
 The more buddies, the better!